-The CSU Regional Archives has been collecting archival material from the Riverina and Murray regions since 1973, with the collection now spanning over 4500 linear metres.
+The Charles Sturt University Regional Archives has been collecting archival material from the Riverina and Murray regions since 1973, with the collection now spanning over 4500 linear metres.

 We are a designated Regional Archives Centre for the State Archives and Records Authority of NSW in the abovementioned regions, collecting semi-active and inactive records created by local and regional offices of state government agencies.

 We are also a repository for the Page Research Centre, holding archival material created by the National Party of Australia and its precursor organisations - the Australian Country Party and the National Country Party.

-As a collecting archive, CSU Regional Archives also has a significant collection of records deposited and donated by local and regional businesses, community organisations, agricultural and pastoral bodies, religious agencies, politicians, interest groups, sporting bodies and individuals.
+As a collecting archive, Charles Sturt University Regional Archives also has a significant collection of records deposited and donated by local and regional businesses, community organisations, agricultural and pastoral bodies, religious agencies, politicians, interest groups, sporting bodies and individuals.
 To complement this collection, we also have an excellent collection of resources to support genealogical research pertinent to Australia, particularly New South Wales, South Australia and Victoria.

-Charles Sturt University Regional Archives (formerly Riverina Archives) was established as an autonomous entity in 1978, and has developed to become the third largest university archives in Australia.
+The Charles Sturt University Regional Archives (formerly, the Riverina Archives) was established as an autonomous entity in 1978, and has developed to become the third largest university archives in Australia.

 The Collection was first formed in 1973, and was managed as the Riverina Special Collection in the Library of the former Riverina College of Advanced Education in Wagga Wagga.
 This Collection, which comprised of regional archival and non-archival material, was initiated and largely driven by local historian and academic, Dr Keith Swan, to complement regional research and teaching.